ajaykarwal/ajaykarwal-v8/src/pages/now.md

 permalink: /now/
 ---

-**Last updated:** April 2024.
+**Last updated:** October 2025.

 ## Work

-I've been busy [setting up a newsletter](/newsletter) where I share thoughts and links on stuff I find interesting.
+I'm currently working on a new version of my website.
+Giving it a bit of a design update and rebuilding on a new tech stack.
+Watch this space.

 <blockquote>
   See more of the <a href="/projects/">projects</a> I've worked on.